digilist/SnakeDumper/README.md

 ### Data Converter

-The main objective of the SnakeDumper is to build reasonable development dumps that do not contain any personal data.
-Therefore, there are are various data converts that allow to alter the dumped data and replace all personal information with other random (or static) data.
+The main objective of the SnakeDumper is to build reasonable development dumps that do not contain any sensitive data.
+Therefore, there are are various data converts that allow to alter the dumped data and replace all sensitive information with other random (or static) data.

 There are already a lot of converters.
 Here are just a few examples:
 - Random first and last name